Microsoft/azure-docs.pt-pt/articles/logic-apps/workflow-definition-language-functions-reference.md

 E devolver estes resultados:

-* Primeiro exemplo: A expressão é falsa, por isso a função devolve `true`.
+* Primeiro exemplo: A expressão é falsa, `true`por isso a função retorna .
-* Segundo exemplo: A expressão é verdadeira, por isso a função retorna `false`.
+* Segundo exemplo: A expressão é verdadeira, `false`por isso a função retorna .

 <a name="or"></a>